pulzze/autoflow-documentation/docs/ids/action-system-get-os-variable/fields/name.md

-The name of the OS variable.
+The name of the Operating Sytem variable.